Southeastern Australian rainfall outlook

 There is an increased chance of a wetter than normal season over the far northwest pastoral parts of SA and northeast Tasmania.
 Over the remainder of southeast Australia there is not a significant shift in the odds towards either a wetter or drier than normal season.

 Warming of the tropical Pacific Ocean over the past several months has primed the climate system for an El Niño in 2014.
 However, in the absence of the necessary atmospheric response, Pacific Ocean temperatures have either stabilised, or some cooling has occurred.
 Despite some further easing in the model outlooks, a majority of international climate models still indicate El Niño is likely to develop during spring 2014.
 While there are some differences in ENSO outlooks, the near-average to drier-than-average signal across eastern Australia is generally consistent between international models.

 The Indian Ocean Dipole (IOD) index has been below −0.4°C (the negative IOD threshold) since mid-June.
 Model outlooks suggest the IOD is likely to return to neutral by spring.
 A negative IOD typically brings wetter winter and spring conditions to inland and southern Australia.
 It is possible that the effects of the Indian Ocean and Pacific are competing to some degree, minimising the likelihood of broader rainfall signals.

 Outlook accuracy for the August to October period is:

-- Moderate over most of New South Wales, Victoria, western Tasmania and northeast SA
+- Moderate to high over most of New South Wales, Victoria, Tasmania and northern and eastern SA